MatrixAINetwork/MATRIX_AI/README.md

 ##### Upgradable and Safe VM

-- Discuss on the research outcomes related with fault-tolerant system, safe VM and hot fixing.
+- Discuss on the research outcomes related with fault-tolerant system, safe VM and hot fixing;

+- Complete the detailed design on fault-tolerance VMs against overflow vulnerabilities;